 Creates the fear of loss into prospects’ hearts, thereby leaving them in positions of acting fast to avoid being late.
 How does it affect buyers?
 It encourages buyers to be more proactive: The sooner they get there, the more stock they will find.
 At the same time on the business side there is more sales at faster pace.
 Moreover the idea of putting available goods in combos is to dictate buyers to buy in bulk.
 This psychology of sales is mostly used by retailers and restaurant today.
 It is either they select or pre-pack different product lines bearing one price for all, or a single product range originally in set to sell at one price.

-In conclusion, the art of successful selling is about seeing the overall sales picture from a very profitable perspective.
-The art of successful selling is a rational game.
-Its inception begins a well-conscious state of mind to practical execution.
-In other words, it will require sellers to develop techniques to turn high paying tickets into sales revenues.
+Finally, the art of successful selling is about seeing the big picture of sales from a very profitable standpoint.
+The art of successful selling is a game of logic.
+It all starts with a clear mind and finishes with a well-executed plan.
+In other words, it will necessitate sellers to develop sales techniques to turn high-paying tickets into sales revenues.